 According to legend, Richard’s battlefield crown (a gold circlet) was discovered hanging on a thorn bush after the battle and placed on Henry’s head by Lord Stanley.
 Richard, the last English king to die in battle, probably did not expect to lose.
-The Stanleys’ treachery was decisive and it seems that part of Richard’s army, the troops of the Earl of Northumberland, were not even engaged.
-His naked body was taken to Leicester where it was put on display and probably abused – the price of failure in those days.
-Richard was only 32…
+The Stanleys’ treachery was decisive and it also seems that part of Richard’s army, the 7,000 troops of Henry Percy, the Earl of Northumberland, were not even engaged.
+More treachery?
+Or perhaps they could not cross the marshy ground.
+Richard’s naked body was taken to Leicester where it was put on display and probably abused – the price of failure in those days.

 Anyway, back to the Battle of Bosworth, where by all accounts casualties were surprisingly few – probably no more than 1200 deaths overall.
 There’s a Bosworth Visitor Centre now, situated on Ambion Hill where Richard’s army hunkered down before the battle.
 This provides easy parking (pay and display), a café (in an old tithe barn), exhibition/museum and gift shop.
-Special events are sometimes held there – there is an annual re-enactment around the anniversary of the battle.
+Somewhat worryingly, they advertise a Bosworth battlefield experience – so you might want to give that a miss; but special events are held there, including an annual re-enactment around the anniversary of the battle.
 Neither the exhibition nor gift shop was open when I called, though the café served a passable coffee.
 A trail leads around the battlefield and there are excellent markers that highlight points of interest.
 Some provide an audio commentary along the lines of, “Oim poor Fred from Norfolk and was told to take me bow and foight fer the King” – you know the sort of thing.
 Despite that, it’s an agreeable, effortless, stroll along a well-maintained footpath amidst pleasant fields, trees – and a surprising amount of birdlife.
 I tried to picture the scene as it was more than 500 years’ ago.
 However, my fertile imagination was challenged by distant howls from some sort of race track and a helicopter flying overhead.
 The task was made even harder because I wasn’t exactly sure where the action took place.
-But, somewhere round here, I thought, gazing through Ambion Wood, there was the thunder of cannon, the whinnying of horses, jangle of harnesses, clash of weapons, the roars and the screams of men; and the destiny of the world took another course.
+But, somewhere round here, I thought, gazing vaguely through Ambion Wood, there was the thunder of cannon, the whinnying of horses, jangle of harnesses, clash of weapons, the roars and the screams of men; and the destiny of the world took another course.
 I’m glad I went.